-By solving Eq. (\ref{eq:b}) for $b_{E',\mu'}(\underline{E})$ we arrive at
+By solving Eq.~(\ref{eq:b}) for $b_{E',\mu'}(\underline{E})$ we arrive at

-Here, we implicitely assume, that the first part of the sum becomes the principal part upon integration over one of the energies.
-For only one resonant and one final state, we would insert this expression into Eq. \ref{eq:a} and solve for $z(\underline{E})$.
+Here, we implicitly assume that the first part of the sum becomes the principal part upon integration over one of the energies.
+For only one resonance and one final state, we would insert this expression into Eq.~(\ref{eq:a}) and solve for $z(\underline{E})$.
 However, when including nuclear wavefunctions, we arrive at

 \begin{widetext}

 \end{widetext}